 Don’t get me wrong: on-page optimization is still vital.
 If your content foundation isn’t solid, no one’s going to engage on your site, least of all Google.
 And inbound links are still a big part of good SEO.
 But they can no longer be bought – they must be earned.

-We’re seeing SEO departments stuck with the same limited resources, when what they really need is access to social and PR teams.
+We’re seeing SEO departments stuck with the same limited resources when what they really need is a collaboration with and between social and PR teams.
 We know by now that good content – I mean really good, knock-your-socks-off, top-notch content – is what drives SEO.

 Enter social media and digital PR, stage right.

 So what can SEOs do to make the most of the content their teams are building?
-Collaborate.
+Focus on collaboration.
 It’s as simple as that.
-We know that good SEO demands great content, and so content marketing became the norm.
+We know that good SEO demands great content, so content marketing became the norm.
 Now we’ve found that great content doesn’t accomplish much if no one is engaging with it.

 So SEOs, get with your PR and social teams.
 Get outside the box of content for content’s sake.
 Create and share your awesome work so that your audience can get to know you.
 Because when people are engaging with your digital content, you can be sure that Google will too.